 29. Check out Long Island Antique Power Association - Conveniently right next door to the Hallockville Farm Museum, you will find the Long Island Antique Power Association.
 Here you can check out antique trucks, tractors and equipment.
 So if you are into cars and like to check out engines or think it would be fun to see a tractor pull, stop on by.
 Rumor has it that the association hopes make their operation a full-time working farm museum so the public can participate sowing wheat and planting potatoes and them harvesting them.

 30. Venture out to neighboring towns – Well, if the previous 29 places were not enough, within 15 to 20 minutes from Riverhead, you can star-gaze at the Custer Institute in Southold on Saturday night or for the Annual Astronomy Jamboree October 19th- 20th.
-Another must see, especially for kids is to visit the Big Duck, a roadside attraction in Flanders.
+Visiting the Big Duck, a roadside attraction in Flanders is another must see.
 If you can’t wait for the Suffolk Theater to open, you can catch a live comedy show or music performance at the Westhampton Beach Performing Arts Center.
 You can always find a great line up here which is nice when you don’t want to head into NYC.
 For example, on Columbus Day weekend the Gregg Allman and Band and Bill Cosby will be performing.

-Yes, the list is long, but with 30 Reasons to Vacation in Riverhead that is expected.
-Believe it or not there is even more places that are on the horizon in this busy town.
-There is an ice rink and pavilion in the works and it looks like dinosaurs will be back on Main streett.
-Most places that are mentioned are fairly inexpensive, but there are a few places that can be pricy, so make sure you look for discounts in the Your Local Kids Source, which is a free magazine that you can find in the hotels and restaurants.
+Yes, the list is long.
+Believe it or not, there are, even more, places that are on the horizon in this busy town.
+There are an ice rink and pavilion in the works, and it looks like dinosaurs will be back on Main Street.
+Most places that are mentioned are relatively inexpensive, but there are a few locations that can be pricy, so make sure you look for discounts in the Your Local Kids Source, which is a free magazine that you can find in the hotels and restaurants.
 I have found coupons for the aquarium up to 30% discounts in this coupon book or you can just go to their website and create your own coupon.